Compression Latches for IP65/IP66 Enclosures: Engineering Guide

 Adjusting Engagement Depth

-• Adjust the regulation screw until the pawl merely touches the frame.
+• Close the door and adjust the regulation screw until the pawl just contacts the frame.

 • Tighten an additional 2 full turns to set the required Preload.

-• Clamp a sheet of standard A4 paper in the seal.
+• Clamp a sheet of A4 paper in the seal and lock the latch.

-• Pass Criteria: The paper cannot be easily pulled out without tearing, and shows a distinct, continuous indentation line.
+• Pass Criteria: Paper cannot be pulled out without tearing, and shows a distinct, continuous indentation line confirming full gasket contact.

 Conclusion

-Compression Latches are not simple fasteners; they are core execution components of the sealing system.
-By providing controlled Axial Preload, they solve pain points that traditional latches cannot address: tolerance compensation, vibration resistance (as seen in the interstate failure case), and maintaining constant compression ratios.
+Compression Latches are not simple fasteners — they are core execution components of the sealing system.
+By providing controlled Axial Preload, they solve pain points that traditional latches cannot address: tolerance compensation, vibration resistance, and maintaining constant compression ratios across the full service life of the enclosure.

 Anson Li